n00b69/woa-mh2lm5g/guide/2-install.md

 #### Finding your phone
 > This will list all connected disks
 >
-> Look for your phone (which should be the last disk which will be 117GB in size).
+> Look for your phone (which should be the last disk which will be 236GB).
 If you do not see it, wait a few seconds and run the command again.
 Repeat this until you see the disk.
 ```cmd
 lis dis
 ```